-Formerly known as the Queen Charlotte Islands, Haida Gwaii is a chain of islands off the west coast of British Columbia, north of Vancouver Island.
-Within the archipelago of the national park, Gwaii Haanas, protects a range of historical monuments, archaeological sites, cultural events, indigenous heritage and artistic tradition.
-The islands are best visited by boat, sailing through the spectacular scenery and exploring the shoreline and vast primary rainforests.
-The national park protects a large number of marine species and has a strong First Nations history.
+Formerly known as the Queen Charlotte Islands, Haida Gwaii is a chain of islands off the west coast of British Columbia, northwest of Vancouver Island.
+Within the archipelago of the national park, Gwaii Haanas protects a range of historical monuments, archaeological sites and indigenous heritage.